 |Processing and confidentiality||Personnel engaged in the processing of Customer Data and personal data (i) will process such data only on instructions from Customer, and (ii) will be obligated to maintain the confidentiality and security of such data even after their engagement ends.|

 |Usage||Microsoft uses Customer Data only to provide the services agreed upon, and for purposes that are compatible with those services.
 Machine learning to develop and improve models is one of those purposes.
 Machine learning is done inside the Office 365 cloud consistent with the Online Services Terms.
 Your data is not used to target advertising.|

 How does the wake word (Cortana) work?
 If I enable it, is Cortana always listening?

-The wake word has been temporarily disabled in the latest version of Cortana in Windows but will be restored soon.
-You can still click on the microphone button to use your voice with Cortana.
+The wake word has been re-enabled in the latest version of Cortana in Windows.
+If you're on Windows 10, version 2004, be sure that you've updated to build 19041.329 or later to use the wake word with Cortana.
+For earlier builds, you can still click on the microphone button to use your voice with Cortana.

 Cortana only begins listening for commands or queries when the wake word is detected, or the microphone button has been selected.

 First, the user must enable the wake word from within Cortana settings.
 Once it has been enabled, a component of Windows called the Windows Multiple Voice Assistant platform will start listening for the wake word.
 No audio is processed by speech recognition unless two local wake word detectors and a server-side one agree with high confidence that the wake word was heard.

 The first decision is made by the Windows Multiple Voice Assistant platform leveraging hardware optionally included in the user's PC for power savings.
 If the wake word is detected, Windows will show a microphone icon in the system tray indicating an assistant app is listening.